xwq610728213/SuccinctEdge/README.md

 # SuccinctEdge

+To run the test, [Succinct Data Structure Library(sdsl)](https://github.com/simongog/sdsl-lite) must be installed.

 ## Compile

     cmake ./

-CMake version 3.14 is required.
-[Succinct Data Structure Library(sdsl)](https://github.com/simongog/sdsl-lite), which is required for compilation, already exists in `lib` and `ìnclude`, if there is a problem, please install manually.
+CMake version 3.14 is required, if there is a version problem, users may change the version number in CMakeLists.txt directly.
 This configuration has already been tested with Raspbian and MacOS. <br>

     make